After leaving Nyanga, we take a side trip into

 Some areas are irrigated and the contrast is startling.

 Suddenly, there are fields of corn standing 6 or 8 feet high.

 Obviously, the soil is very fertile and only needs water to make

 in the Lowveldt, towards the South African border, they are getting fantastic

 yields of sugar cane, bananas and other tropical crops where ever they

 manage to bring in water.

-Our destination for the night was Kyle View Resort:
+Our destination for the night is Kyle View Resort:

-it probably was a five-star place in its heyday, but is in need of some
+Actually, it probably was a five-star place in its heyday, but is in need of some renovations.

-local company was holding its staff Christmas Party on the same patio,
+local company is holding its staff Christmas Party on the same patio,

 complete with a braaivleis (Afrikaans